gocd/docs.go.cd/installation/upgrading_go.md

 #### Database backup

 It is critical that the Go server be stopped before taking a backup of the database.
-If the Go server is not stopped, the backup may be corrupted.
+If the GoCD server is not stopped, the backup may be corrupted.
 The database directory will be located at any one of the following locations based on what OS you're running on:

 | Operating System 	| Location                                            	|
 |:----------------	|:----------------------------------------------------- |